 Nathan Grande is a Master of Fine Arts graduate of the Arts, Technology, and Emerging Communication program at The University of Texas at Dallas, where he served as a graduate teaching assistant of sound design.
-He continues his studies as an independent scholar of Human-Animal & Critical Animal Studies.
+He continues his studies as an independent Critical Animal Studies scholar-activist.

 Nathan’s MFA thesis, Picturing Elephants, centered on the contradiction between the place of corporeal elephants in human cultures, and cultural representations of the elephant image.
-Through a curation of internet images, original music composition and poetry, and sound design, this media-art installation aimed to bring attention to the captivity, mistreatment, and killing of elephants, and the implicit role of consumer and visual culture in concealing these realities.
+Through a curation of internet images, original music composition and poetry, and sound design, this media-art installation brings attention to the captivity, mistreatment, and killing of elephants, and the implicit role of consumer and visual culture in concealing these realities.

 Nathan also has a background in music performance and digital-music composition.
 As a freelance music composer, he completed several compositions for Firstcom Music’s online production music library.
-These compositions have aired as incidental music on various network television programs, such as Unusual Suspects, America’s Most Wanted, Studio B with Shepard Smith, and E!
-News.
+These compositions have aired as incidental music on various network television programs, such as Unusual Suspects, America’s Most Wanted, Studio B with Shepard Smith, E!
+News, and Master Chef.

 Nathan seeks opportunities to teach critical studies courses that give attention to nonhuman animals in film and other media.
 His research interests include the representation and use of nonhuman animals in film and media; empathy; and the place, oppression, and invisibility of animals in human cultures.